allenc125789/TurtleNAS/docs/user-manual.md

 + Logging onto a web-user with no files already in their root directory will cause a reaccuring prompt to refresh the database, in an attempt to find files.
 This can be stopped by pressing cancel and uploading new files.
 I have ideas to fix, however this specific bug is a low priority for the moment.

-+ Creating a new user or logging onto a profile with no files in their profile, will cause an infinite loading loop when entering the File-Browser in an attempt to find files.
-It can be stopped by pressing "Cancel" during the refresh prompt and uploading a file.

 [Return to homepage.](https://github.com/allenc125789/TurtleNAS/blob/main/README.md#post-install--usage)